vistadataproject/nodeVISTA/setupDocker/README.md

 ## Connecting Clients

-Web Clients:
+### Web Clients:
 * To browse the native Vista Data Model: http://localhost:9100/schema
 * To query the native Vista database:  http://localhost:9100/query
 * To access the _Rambler_ and Clinical Services REST: http://localhost:9030

-Thick Clients:
+### Thick Clients:
 * The primary thick client of VISTA is a Windows application called CPRS.
-To run on a Macintosh, CPRS must be installed and run within a Windows virtual machine using Virtualbox.
-Networking must be bridged for Windows encironment to match that of the Macintosh host.
+* To run on a Macintosh, CPRS must be installed and run within a Windows virtual machine using Virtualbox.
+* Virtualbox networking must be set to 'Bridged' for the guest WindowsOS to match that of the MacOS host.

 > ipconfig getifaddr en0